graphistry/graphistry-cli/docs/templates.md

 Investigation templates bring a lightweight form of automation to investigations.
 They work just like regular investigations, except they add a few key features that, combined with existing investigation features, unlock useful workflows.

+For even friendlier templates that analysts are more comfortable tweaking, consider replacing individual pivots [custom pivots](configure-custom-pivots.md).

 **Contents**
 1. Sample workflows
 1. Create a template